Every parent has a different idea of what is considered baby travel essentials.

 This is the only one of the toddler and baby travel essentials here that we haven’t used ourselves.
 But we have close friends who swear by these, and we’re really hoping to get our hands on one before our next long haul flight.

-No need for suction cups or adhesive, these sunshades use static (think plastic wrap) to stay on the window and fold up to the size of a small plate.
+No need for suction cups or adhesive because they use static to stay on the window and fold up to the size of a small plate for easy stowage.

 There’s not much more we can say about the Lotus crib that we haven’t already said on our blog already.
 We absolutely love it!